Jon Lord: Whitesnake, 1978–1984

-Additionally, Lord was commissioned by producer Patrick Gamble for Central Television to write the soundtrack for their 1984 TV series, Country Diary of an Edwardian Lady, based on the book by Edith Holden, with an orchestra conducted by Alfred Ralston and with a distinctly gentle, pastoral series of themes composed by Lord.
-Lord became firmly established as a member of UK rock's "Oxfordshire mansion aristocracy" – with a home, Burntwood Hall, set in 23.5 acre at Goring-on-Thames, complete with its own cricket pitch and a hand-painted Challen baby grand piano, previously owned by Shirley Bassey.
+Additionally, Lord was commissioned by producer Patrick Gamble for Central Television to write the soundtrack for their 1984 TV series, Country Diary of an Edwardian Lady using themes composed by Lord.
+Lord became firmly established as a member of UK rock's "Oxfordshire mansion aristocracy" – with a home, Burntwood Hall, set in 23.5 acre at Goring-on-Thames, complete with its own cricket pitch and a hand-painted Challen baby grand piano previously owned by Shirley Bassey.
 He was asked to guest on albums by friends George Harrison (Gone Troppo from 1982) and Pink Floyd's David Gilmour (1984's About Face), Cozy Powell (Octopuss in 1983) and to play on an adaptation of Kenneth Grahame's 1908 classic, The Wind in the Willows.
 He composed and produced the score for White Fire (1984), which consisted largely of two songs performed by Limelight.
-In 1985 he made a brief appearance as a member of The Singing Rebel's band (which also featured Eric Clapton, George Harrison and Ringo Starr) in the Dick Clement and Ian La Frenais-scripted film Water (1985) (Handmade Films).

-In the 1980s he was also a member of an all-star band called Olympic Rock & Blues Circus fronted by Pete York and featuring a rotating line-up of Miller Anderson, Tony Ashton, Brian Auger, Zoot Money, Colin Hodgkinson, Chris Farlowe and many others.
-Olympic Rock & Blues Circus toured primarily in Germany between 1981 and 1989.
-Some musicians, including Lord, took part in York's TV musical extravaganza Superdrumming between 1987 and 1989.
+In the 1980s he was also a member of an all-star band called Olympic Rock & Blues Circus.
+Some musicians, including Lord, took part in Pete York's TV musical extravaganza Superdrumming between 1987 and 1989.

 Later work, 1984–2006

-Lord's re-emergence with Deep Purple in 1984 resulted in huge audiences for the reformed Mk II line-up, including 1985's second largest grossing tour in the US and an appearance in front of 80,000 rain-soaked fans headlining Knebworth on 22 June 1985, all to support the Perfect Strangers album.
-Playing with a rejuvenated Mk.
-II Purple line-up (including spells at a health farm to get the band including Lord into shape) and being onstage and in the studio with Blackmore, gave Lord the chance to push himself once again.
+Lord's re-emergence with Deep Purple in 1984 resulted in huge audiences for the reformed "Mk II" line-up, including 1985's second largest grossing tour in the US and an appearance in front of 80,000 rain-soaked fans headlining Knebworth on 22 June 1985, all to support the Perfect Strangers album.
+Playing with a rejuvenated Purple (including spells at a health farm to get the band, including Lord, into shape) and being onstage and in the studio with Blackmore, gave Lord the chance to push himself once again.
 His 'rubato' classical opening sequence to the album's opener, "Knocking at Your Back Door" (complete with F-Minor to G polychordal harmony sequence), gave Lord the chance to do his most powerful work for years, including the song "Perfect Strangers".
 Further Deep Purple albums followed, often of varying quality, and by the late-1990s, Lord was clearly keen to explore new avenues for his musical career.